Thyroid Ultrasound in Queens | Endocrinologist Near Me

-An ultrasound, also called a diagnostic medical sonography or just sonography, used to assess the soft tissue structures within your body.
+Your thyroid gland balances your body’s metabolism, but it’s just a small gland in your throat.
+It’s subject to many abnormalities, causing medical conditions that include hypothyroidism and hyperthyroidism.
+An ultrasound, also called a diagnostic medical sonography or just sonography, is an imaging method your Queens, NY doctor uses to assess the soft tissue structures within your body.
 The technology uses high-frequency sound waves emitted from a wand-like instrument.
-Your doctor positions the wand outside your body — or occasionally, even inside your body — to produce images on a computer monitor.
+Your primary care doctor or endocrinologist positions the wand outside your body — or occasionally, even inside your body — to produce images on a computer monitor.

-Your endocrinologist uses these images to assess a variety of diseases and medical conditions.
+Your endocrinologist at the Medex Diagnostic and Treatment Center uses these images to assess a variety of diseases and medical conditions.
 It provides visual images of your tissue, which your doctor analyzes to refine a diagnosis or rule out other conditions.
 Once a firm diagnosis has been reached, the ultrasound helps your doctor determine the best course of treatment for you.

 Occasionally, your physician may use an ultrasound as part of a normal physical examination.
 And since an ultrasound produces a continuous series of images, unlike an x-ray, it’s also the perfect tool to use to guide a needle to the correct spot for a treatment or to an abnormal growth for a biopsy.